mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

      * **Toaster Placement** – Set on which corner of the page the mini survey appears.

    * **Questions** – Set up to three questions per mini survey.
-5. At the button of the page, click Preview to get a preview that shows how the mini survey looks once it is live.
+5. Click **Preview** to see how the mini survey looks once it is live.
-6. If he preview looks good, click **Mark as Ready** to complete the creation of the survey.
+6. If the preview looks good, click **Mark as Ready** to complete the creation of the survey.
 The survey details page opens and shows the **Survey ID**.
 7. Copy the **Survey ID** and save it for later use.
 You will need it when you implement the mini survey.

 Now you can proceed to [implement the mini survey](#implement-survey).